bachtly/happy-kids/README.md

  ├─ auth
      └─ authentication using next-auth. **NOTE: Only for Next.js app, not Expo** └─ db
-     └─ typesafe db-calls using Prisma
+     └─ typesafe db-calls using Kysely
 ```

 ## Quick Start